SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- fixed wrong resizing of layout, if config changed
+- changed static car element into custom element
+- element width and height can now be bigger than 100
+- horizontal distance between circles and rectangles can be definied

 ### 3.0.1 (2022-12-07)
 - added own description in color picker to custom elements to better identify them